 Description and Range

-The northern leopard frog is a medium to large (3 to 4 inches in length) aquatic frog with a slender body, thin waist, long legs and smooth skin.
-The dorsal (top) color is brown or green with distinct round or oval dark spots in two to three irregular rows.
+The northern leopard frog is a medium to large (3 to 4 inches in length) semi-aquatic frog with a slender body, thin waist, long legs and smooth skin.
+The dorsal (topside) color is brown or green with distinct round or oval dark spots in two to three irregular rows.
 The spots typically have a light border.
-The belly is cream or white with no markings.
+The ventral color (underside) is cream or white with no markings.
 Learn more about how to identify this species and more information in the Washington Herp Atlas.

 Ecology and life history

-A grapefruit-sized egg mass is deposited just below the water surface and attached to vegetation in warm, shallow, open, still water areas.
-Eggs may hatch within a few days or weeks depending on conditions.
+A grapefruit-sized egg mass is deposited just below the water surface and attached to vegetation.
+Eggs may hatch within a few days or weeks depending on water temperature.
 Tadpoles forage mainly on algae and detritus, and complete metamorphosis in 60 to 90 days.
-Newly metamorphosed frogs emerge from ponds in mid-July through September.
+Newly metamorphosed frogs emerge from ponds starting in mid-July.

 Northern leopard frogs may be preyed on by many species throughout their life history, but the most common are likely mustelids, bullfrogs, and fish.